 Most VA loans are "assumable," which means you can transfer your VA loan to a future home buyer if that person is also VA-eligible.

 Assumable loans can be a huge benefit when you sell your home -- especially in a rising mortgage rate environment.
 If your home loan has today's low rate and market rates rise in the future, the assumption features of your VA become even more valuable.

 Whether you're an active-duty serviceperson, a veteran, a member of the National Guard, a Reservist or surviving spouse of a veteran; or if you're a cadet at the U.S. Military, Air Force or Coast Guard Academy, midshipman at the U.S. Naval Academy or officer at the National Oceanic & Atmospheric Administration, you may be eligible for a VA loan.

 Get today's live mortgage rates now.
-Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Click to see today's rates (Mar 25th, 2017)
+Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Click to see your VA loan eligibility (Apr 26th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.

 The Mortgage Reports has helped me so much.
 I can't thank you enough.

 I look forward to reading The Mortgage Reports.
 Its information and updates helped me to buy my first home.
 Thank you!